Izhaki/pliz/README.md

 Pliz is a JS-idiomatic alternative to:

 - Makefiles
-- Long/complex scripts in `package.json`
+- Long, complex, or unclear scripts in `package.json`

-(And possibly a router for your existing development/build/deploy scripts.)
+It can also serve as a router for your existing development/build/deploy scripts.

 # Quick Start